CandidContributions/Candid-Contribs-Web/README.md

 * CMD > `npm install`
 * To watch files run `npm run watch`
 * To build files run `npm run build`

-## View Website

-View the website in your browser.
-You can log into the back office using <i>coming soon</i>